NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Control Flow

-On This Page

-  1. For Loops

-  2. While Loops

-  3. Conditional Statements

-  4. Control Transfer Statements

 Swift provides all the familiar control flow statements from C-like languages.
 These include `for` and `while` loops to perform a task multiple times; `if` and `switch` statements to execute different branches of code based on certain conditions; and statements such as `break` and `continue` to transfer the flow of execution to another point in your code.

 In addition to the traditional `for` loop found in C, Swift adds a `for`-`in` loop that makes it easy to iterate over arrays, dictionaries, ranges, strings, and other sequences.

 Swift’s `switch` statement is also considerably more powerful than its counterpart in C. The cases of a `switch` statement do not “fall through” to the next case in Swift, avoiding common C errors caused by missing `break` statements.
-Cases can match many different patterns, including range matches, tuples, and casts to a specific type.
+Cases can match many different patterns, including interval matches, tuples, and casts to a specific type.
 Matched values in a `switch` case can be bound to temporary constants or variables for use within the case’s body, and complex matching conditions can be expressed with a `where` clause for each case.

 ## For Loops

 Swift provides two kinds of loop that perform a set of statements a certain number of times:

-  1. The `for`-`in` loop performs a set of statements for each item in a range, sequence, collection, or progression.
+  1. The `for`-`in` loop performs a set of statements for each item in a sequence.

   2. The `for` loop performs a set of statements until a specific condition is met, typically by incrementing a counter each time the loop ends.

 ### For-In

-You use the `for`-`in` loop to iterate over collections of items, such as ranges of numbers, items in an array, or characters in a string.
+You use the `for`-`in` loop to iterate over a sequence, such as ranges of numbers, items in an array, or characters in a string.

 This example prints the first few entries in the five-times-table: